 Top 5 criteria to look for when choosing a Customer Data Platform (CDP)

 Customer Data Platforms (CDPs) are not new.
 Still, their importance has grown significantly over the past few years as organizations have begun to recognize the need to have a 360° view of their customers.
 By definition, a CDP provides a persistent, unified customer profile by combining and harmonizing data from multiple sources and then makes this data available to other tools and systems.

 An effective CDP can drive increased revenues by enabling the delivery of targeted, personalized content and offers to your customers.
 It will also strengthen your brand through tailored experiences and community-building activities.
 Finally, it can boost your marketing investment ROI as better data leads to better decisions.

-Choosing the right CDP for your business is essential to unlocking the potential business value that it can deliver.
+Choosing the right Customer Data Platform for your business is essential to unlocking the potential business value that it can deliver.
 This choice also impacts the length of time it takes to start realizing this technology investment benefits.

 There are numerous turnkey or customizable offerings available, and it is also always possible to build your own.